 Once your academic record is updated to show you are fully registered as a student you will be able to access the accommodation portal address log-in to Strathclyde SSO using your student email address.
 Before this change takes place students will get an email alerting them to the fact that their log-in details have changed to their University credentials.

 Arrival and Induction information

 Our new arrivals shall be able to check in from the beginning of their contract and this will depend on securing an arrival appointment to collect their key.

 All pre arrival information, including how to pay rent etc. will be available within the welcome induction, which will be compulsory to complete prior to arrival shall be sent out closer to your arrival date.

 You MUST complete your welcome induction prior to your arrival, please note we will not be able to issue your key on check in day if you haven’t completed the welcome induction.
-Look out from an email from email@example.com, this email will contain a link to the induction.
+Look out for an email from firstname.lastname@example.org, this email will contain a link to the induction.
 This information will also be available on the Accommodation Portal.

 Unfortunately, only the slots that appear on the booking system are available, if none are apparent for earlier times in the day then these will be fully booked.
 Cancellations may occur so we would suggest occasionally checking to see if any slots have become available.
 If you need assistance with booking a check in appointment please email email@example.com,

 You can check in at Accommodation Services within the Lord Todd Building where you will receive your key.
 Please see our map Lord Todd - Map

 This map shows the location of the entrance to the car park which is on Montrose Street, below the McCance Building.

 To receive discounted rates you now must use the NCP Park Pass app.